michaelgruenstaeudl/PlastomeBurstAndAlign/README.md

 A Python tool to extract and align genes, introns, and intergenic spacers across hundreds of plastid genomes using associative arrays

 ### Background
-The multiple sequence alignment (MSA) of sets of complete plastid genomes is challenging.
+The multiple sequence alignment (MSA) of a set of plastid genomes is challenging.
 At least five factors are responsible for this challenge:
-- First, the plastid genome is a mosaic of individual genome regions, and a MSA procedure must extract, group, and align those regions across the genomes that are homologous to each other.
+- First, the plastid genome is a mosaic of individual genome regions.
+A MSA procedure must identify, extract, group, and align homologous regions across genomes.
-- Second, many plastid genomes exhibit sequence annotation errors regarding gene position and/or gene name, and a MSA procedure must automatically remove the regions of those genomes that exhibit such errors.
+- Second, many plastid genomes exhibit sequence annotation errors regarding gene position and/or gene name.
+A MSA procedure must automatically remove incorrectly annotated regions from the alignment procedure.
-- Third, plastid genomes comprise both coding and noncoding genome regions, and a MSA procedure must automatically employ the best employment mechanisms for each (i.e., amino acid-based alignment for coding regions, nucleotide-based alignment for noncoding regions).
+- Third, plastid genomes comprise both coding and noncoding genome regions, which differ in their optimal alignment strategy (i.e., amino acid-based alignment for genes, nucleotide-based alignment for introns and intergenic spacers).
+A MSA procedure must automatically employ the best-fitting alignment strategy.
-- Fourth, contemporary plastid genome investigations comprise hundreds of complete plastid genomes, and a MSA procedure must perform sequence alignment within reasonable time frames (i.e., hours instead of days)
+- Fourth, contemporary plastid genome investigations comprise hundreds, if not thousands, of complete plastid genomes.
+A MSA procedure must perform sequence alignment within reasonable time frames (i.e., hours instead of days).
-- Fifth, any user-specified exclusion of a genome region from the alignment would be prohibitively complex ater the alignment and must, conseuently, be part of the MSA procedure
+- Fifth, any user-specified exclusion of a genome region from the alignment would be prohibitively complex after the alignment step.
+A MSA procedure must facilitate the automatic removal of user-specified genome regions.

-plastburstalign accommodates these five (and more) challenges and extracts and aligns genes, introns, and intergenic spacers across hundreds or thousands of input plastid genomes.
+The software `plastburstalign` accommodates these and more challenges: it constitutes a MSA procedure that extracts and aligns genes, introns, and intergenic spacers across hundreds or thousands of input plastid genomes.

 ### Overview of process
 ![Depiction of plastomes being split according to specified marker type; the extracted sequences are then aligned and concatenated](docs/PlastomeBurstAndAlign_ProcessOverview.png)